MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/faq.md

 Every update in the component needs a component version bump to be reflected on the Common Data Service server.

 > [!NOTE]
-> - A new solutio must be created everytime if you wish to have a major version bump.
+> - A new solution must be created everytime if you wish to have a major version bump.
 Incrementing the major version number (eg 1.0 to 2.0) is not supported as an upgrade.
 > - Only three version sections are supported (i.e. MAJOR.MINOR.PATCH).
 These version number sections should be between 0 and 65536.

 ### What are the things to be considered from a performance perspective?